apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 Now, let's jump into the pipeline code.

 **Pipeline steps**:
-1. Get the image names from the PubSub topic.
+1. Get the image names from the Pub/Sub topic.
-2. Read and pre-process the images using `read_image` function.
+2. Read and pre-process the images using the `read_image` function.
-3. Pass the images to the `RunInference` PTransform.
+3. Pass the images to the RunInference `PTransform`.
 RunInference takes `model_handler` and `model_metadata_pcoll` as input parameters.

-For the [model_handler](https://github.com/apache/beam/blob/07f52a478174f8733c7efedb7189955142faa5fa/sdks/python/apache_beam/ml/inference/base.py#L308), we will be using [TFModelHandlerTensor](https://github.com/apache/beam/blob/186973b110d82838fb8e5ba27f0225a67c336591/sdks/python/apache_beam/ml/inference/tensorflow_inference.py#L184).
+For the [`model_handler`](https://github.com/apache/beam/blob/07f52a478174f8733c7efedb7189955142faa5fa/sdks/python/apache_beam/ml/inference/base.py#L308), we use [TFModelHandlerTensor](https://github.com/apache/beam/blob/186973b110d82838fb8e5ba27f0225a67c336591/sdks/python/apache_beam/ml/inference/tensorflow_inference.py#L184).
 ```python
 from apache_beam.ml.inference.tensorflow_inference import TFModelHandlerTensor
 # initialize TFModelHandlerTensor with a .h5 model saved in a directory accessible by the pipeline.
 tf_model_handler = TFModelHandlerTensor(model_uri='gs://<your-bucket>/<model_path.h5>')
 ```

-The `model_metadata_pcoll` is a [side input](https://beam.apache.org/documentation/programming-guide/#side-inputs) PCollection to the RunInference PTransform.
-This is used to update the models in the `model_handler` without needing to stop the beam pipeline.
+The `model_metadata_pcoll` is a [side input](https://beam.apache.org/documentation/programming-guide/#side-inputs) `PCollection` to the RunInference `PTransform`.
+This side input is used to update the models in the `model_handler` without needing to stop the beam pipeline.
 We will use `WatchFilePattern` as side input to watch a glob pattern matching `.h5` files.

-`model_metadata_pcoll` expects a `PCollection[ModelMetadata]` compatible with [AsSingleton](https://beam.apache.org/releases/pydoc/2.4.0/apache_beam.pvalue.html#apache_beam.pvalue.AsSingleton) view.
-Since the pipeline uses `WatchFilePattern` as side input, it will take care of windowing and wrapping the output into `ModelMetadata`.
+`model_metadata_pcoll` expects a `PCollection[ModelMetadata]` compatible with [`AsSingleton`](https://beam.apache.org/releases/pydoc/2.4.0/apache_beam.pvalue.html#apache_beam.pvalue.AsSingleton) view.
+Because the pipeline uses `WatchFilePattern` as side input, it will take care of windowing and wrapping the output into `ModelMetadata`.

-Once the pipeline starts processing data and when you see some outputs emitted from the `RunInference` PTransform, upload a `.h5` `TensorFlow` model that matches the `file_pattern` to the Google Cloud Storage bucket.
-RunInference will update the `model_uri` of `TFModelHandlerTensor` using `WatchFilePattern` as side input.
+After the pipeline starts processing data and when you see some outputs emitted from the RunInference `PTransform`, upload a `.h5` `TensorFlow` model that matches the `file_pattern` to the Google Cloud Storage bucket.
+RunInference will update the `model_uri` of `TFModelHandlerTensor` using `WatchFilePattern` as a side input.

-**Note**: Side input update frequency is non-deterministic and can have longer interval between updates.
+**Note**: Side input update frequency is non-deterministic and can have longer intervals between updates.

 ```python
 import apache_beam as beam